PerMedCoE/BuildingBlocks/Resources/oci-containers/README.md

 ## Building images
-We use Ubuntu 22.04 for building these images.
+We use Ubuntu 22.04 for building the container images.

 ```sh
 sudo apt-get update